-COMMISSIONER QAJAQ ROBINSON: 5 Thank you.
-6 Thank you very much for that.
-I am very mindful of the 7 time because I know you have to get to a flight.
-But, a 8 phenomenon was shared with me by a number of women, and it 9 is actually something in my profession.
-I have seen the 10 impacts of -- and it is the ignorance about Mongolian 11 spots and those being seen as indicators of violence.
-Is 12 this something that the medical community is providing 13 training on or is this another example of something that 14 requires that competency work to be done in relation to?
+Thank you very much for that.
+I am very mindful of the time because I know you have to get to a flight.
+But, a phenomenon was shared with me by a number of women, and it is actually something in my profession.
+I have seen the impacts of -- and it is the ignorance about Mongolian spots and those being seen as indicators of violence.
+Is this something that the medical community is providing training on or is this another example of something that requires that competency work to be done in relation to?